 Offer TASC/High School Equivalency classes for 18+ or a home study program (GRASP: Giving Ready Adults a Study Program) for 21+.

 First step is attending a registration meeting: Includes assessment testing in reading and math.
 After registering, students can enroll in any of the following TASC/high school equivalency classes.

-STEP-UP program is offered in collaboration by Broome-Tioga Workforce New York, Cornell University Cooperative Extension and the Broome County Urban League to provide young adults ages 18 to 21 the tools they need to succeed in today’s careers.
+CareerBound is offered in collaboration by Broome-Tioga Workforce New York and Cornell University Cooperative Extension to connect young adults (ages 18-24) to the tools they need to succeed in today’s careers: